awslabs/amazon-kinesis-aggregators/README.md

 ```
 #### IDataExtractor

-IDataExtractors are responsible for taking the deserialised data, and extracting the relevant Label, Date and Summary items out of the raw dataset.
-They also typically do any Filtering that is exposed by the IDataExtractor.
+IDataExtractors are responsible for reading the deserialised data, and extracting the relevant Label, Date and Summary items.
+They also typically do any Filtering that is configured on the IDataExtractor.
 You would build a new IDataExtractor if the type of data returned by a custom IKinesisSerialiser implementation was not compatible with the existing IDataExtractors in the io package.
-This new IDataExtractor would conform to:
+This new IDataExtractor would conform to Interface:

 ```
 /**